icelinchannel/ChannelBot/README.md

 2. First, you need to create your bot's account via [BotFather](https://t.me/BotFather).
 Also, you can customize it there

 3. Next, you need to choose a service for deploying.
 You can use something like [Railway](https://railway.app/), [Heroku](https://www.heroku.com/) or [Render](https://render.com/).
-You should start a new web service there
+Start a new web service there, build it from this repository: https://github.com/icelinchannel/ChannelBot

 4. Add built command - `make install`, and start command - `make start`